 The Supported Cryptocurrencies (and the fiat currency used to buy/sell them) are held in custody by a third party.

-- The Supported Cryptocurrencies may be held on an “omnibus basis” with the Custodian, which means that your interests may be held at a single blockchain address together with those of other customers of that Custodian.
+- The Supported Cryptocurrencies may be held on an “omnibus basis” with the Custodian, which means that your Interests may be held at a single blockchain address together with those of other customers of that Custodian.
 If the Custodian becomes insolvent, there may be delays in identifying the assets belonging to you.
 There may be also be an increased risk of loss if there should be a shortfall between the assets held in the Custodian’s omnibus account and the claims of all of its customers (in which case, you may have to share proportionately in that shortfall with other customers).

 - Otherwise, in the event of insolvency of the Custodian, please note there is no specific legal protection that covers you for losses arising from any Supported Cryptocurrencies that were held with such Custodian.
-This could mean that you have no specific rights under insolvency law to recover cryptocurrency held by the Custodian and you may be treated as an ordinary creditor of the same.
+This could mean that you have no specific rights under insolvency or bankruptcy law to recover cryptocurrency held by the Custodian and you may be treated as an ordinary creditor of the same.

 The Cryptocurrency Exchange may suspend or terminate their service at any time.

 - Given the various risks attaching to cryptocurrency exchanges (including the uncertain legal environment), it is possible that a Cryptocurrency Exchange could suspend or terminate its relationship with us and sometimes won’t tell us why.
-In these circumstances, we may have to suspend the Cryptocurrency Service ourselves but we will try to transfer the underlying Supported Cryptocurrency to another Cryptocurrency Exchange as soon as possible.
+In these circumstances, we may have to suspend the Cryptocurrency Services ourselves but we will try to transfer the underlying Supported Cryptocurrency to another Cryptocurrency Exchange as soon as possible.